PauloRlopez/Web_Scraping/README.md

 # Web_Scrapping

+## Using Python along with Selenium, PhantomJS and Beautiful Soup

 ###

-Firts step:

-Inpect the element page
+As a General rule I will follow this three steps below.

+*Firts step:*

-you can this manually in order to locate tags
+The first thing to do is to inspect the element page.
+You can do this manually in order to locate tags that you might be interested in.

-second step:
+*Second step:*

-download the HTML documents by using Selenium and PhantomJS
+After, you decide what tags or classes to grab then download the HTML documents by using Selenium and PhantomJS.

-Get Se to download the html page

-third:
+*Third step:*

 You can use Beautiful soup objects by searching by tags codes and finally extract the data found on those respective tags.